Do Subliminals Really Work?

 More Academic Results

 Israeli Researchers Ariam and Siller published positive results of subliminal trials in the Journal of Abnormal Psychology.
-In their trials, 10th grade students were given subliminal messages in Hebrew saying: “Mommy and I are one”, “My teacher and I are one” and “People are walking in the street” (a neutral message).
+In their trials, 10th-grade students were given subliminal messages in Hebrew saying: “Mommy and I are one”, “My teacher and I are one” and “People are walking in the street” (a neutral message).
 The Students got the messages four times per week for 6 weeks.

-At the end, the students who got the subliminal statement “Mommy and I are one” scored higher in math testing than the other groups.
+In the end, the students who got the subliminal statement “Mommy and I are one” scored higher in math testing than the other groups.

-The psychologists argued that subliminal messages like “Mommy and I are one” boosted the students self esteem and helped them learn.
+The psychologists argued that subliminal messages like “Mommy and I are one” boosted the students’ self-esteem and helped them learn.
 In fact, when they tested the messages on students at the conscious level, there was no positive effect.

 Clinic Uses Subliminal Recordings Successfully